Houston Electrocution Injury Lawyer

 If your electrocution injury was caused by the negligence of any other person or entity– whether it was because of a work accident, a product that malfunctioned or a poorly-maintained wire–the law allows you the opportunity to recover compensation from the person or entity that caused you harm.
-But proving that the electrocution injury occurred because of someone’s careless behavior is essential to recovering damages, which is why you need an experienced personal injury lawyer to help.
+But proving that the electrocution injury occurred because of someone’s careless behavior is essential to recovering damages, which is why you need an experienced electrocution lawyer to help.

 At Simmons and Fletcher, P.C., we have the dedication and experience you need to take action after an electrocution injury.
 Contact us today to learn more about how we can help!

-How Does an Electrocution Injury Happen?
+How Does an Electrocution Accident Happen?

 An electrocution injury can happen in any number of situations.
-Electricians and those who work on construction sites or near live wires are especially at risk for electrocution due to exposure to electrical current.
+Electricians and those who work on construction sites or near live wires are especially at risk for electrocution injuries due to exposure to electrical current.
 Roofers, laborers, carpenters and supervisors of construction sites can all fall into the high-risk category.